soda-arcade/smash-soda/README.md

 ## Features

+  * **Smash Bros Ultimate**

+  Some new admin chat commands have been added for making hosting Smash easier. **!bb** will press everybody's B button twice...good when you're stuck the the match results screen!

+  Doing 2v2 tournaments on Parsec is tricky, what with the ingame tournament mode not having an option for it.
+Some new admin chat commands have been added to make it much easier.

+  **!teams random** will automatically sort all the guests in your room in to teams (or aborting if uneven guest count).
+Admins can then use the command **!teamswin 1/2** to tell Soda which team has won and it will automatically keep track of everybody's position.
+It will also automatically put the guests in to the gamepad slots when it is there turn!
+See all the chat commands <a href="#teams">here</a>.

   * **Ping Limit**

   This allows you to set a latency limit for your lobby.
 Those whose pings exceed the limit will be kicked automatically.